nielskee/draft-articles/TechnicalHiringPart2.md

 will mean they'll focus on other traits.
 Most likely they'll focus on **the wrong traits**.

-This isn't elitism, it's just a reflection of the challenge of the role.
-The way we hire people now needs participation from the interviewer, not just observation.
-So, it doesn't matter that you _used_ to code, what matters is whether you code now.
+This isn't about elitism, it's about engagement : the way we hire people now needs participation from the interviewer, not just observation.
+So, it doesn't matter that you **used** to code - everybody **used** to code - what matters is whether you code **now**.
 The easiest way to check is to do the online test, the assignment, or the live interview challenge yourself.

 If it's a struggle for you, it's time to take a step back and let others participate, and make the call when it comes to the hiring